cra2ycoder/sdk-toolkit/README.md

 ### issues/cautions

-- make sure with the file path that we sharing to the rollup entry/input point
+- caution: make sure with the file path that we sharing to the rollup entry/input point
+- caution: your file path location should not contain any spaces since rollup has parsing error `[!]Error: Could not resolve entry module`

 #### TODO